BrkRaw/brkraw/README.md

 ![Robust Orientation](imgs/Bruker2Nifti_QA_challenge.png)
 **Overlapped images of all converted datasets of Bruker2Nifti_QA.
 Both within-session and between-session are showing correct orientation.
-This image represents that the orientation information is well-preserved in this tool.**
+This image represents that the orientation information is well-preserved in this tool. (from BrkRaw >= 0.3.1)**

 #### Known issues
 - The module have been tested for PV 5 to PV 6.0.1 datasets. but it may have issue with higher version.